-Schedule a tour of Baylor campus through Baylor Undergraduate Admissions Visit Experience.
-Select the style of visit that best suits your preference and be sure to request a meeting with the Aviation Sciences Department and the flight school facilities while you're in town.
+Schedule a tour of the Baylor campus through Baylor Undergraduate Admissions Visit Experience.
+Select the style of visit that best suits your preference and be sure to request a meeting with the Aviation Sciences Department and a tour of the flight school facilities while you're in town.

-BAYLOR CHANGE OF MAJOR STUDENTS
+BAYLOR CHANGE-OF-MAJOR STUDENTS